 Icy roads or improper braking may cause a truck to jackknife.
 If a truck driver locks the drive axle when trying to brake, it will cause a jackknife accident.
 The trailer swings out of control to a 90-degree angle with the cab, resembling the folding blades of a pocket knife.
 Jackknife accidents are more likely to cause multi-vehicle accidents.

 Tanker trucks have a higher center of gravity and are more prone to rollover.
 A sudden shift of liquid in a cargo tanker as a truck rounds a banked curve can cause the truck to overturn.
 Rollover accidents involving tanker trucks pose a serious hazard because they often are carrying flammable liquids.
 The loading lines of tanker trucks are often filled with a flammable liquid and can be easily ruptured during a crash, spilling gasoline or other flammable fuels.

 Failing Cargo Accident

 Tractor trailers and flatbed trucks must comply with regulations that dictate how cargo is tied down or secured to prevent it from shifting or creating an unbalanced load.
-Unsecured loads can shift and cause a truck to roll over or fall into the road and strike another vehicle, causing a crash.
+Unsecured loads can shift and cause a truck to roll over or fall onto the road and strike another vehicle, causing a crash.
 A freight shipper responsible for failing to properly load and secure the cargo may be responsible for the accident as well as the truck company.